banner

 The version is 1.2.68

-This version restricts the use of jndi, a common method is file read and write.
+This version restricts the use of jndi, and a common method is file read/write.

 Environment dependency detection

-Using Character type conversion error, when the specified class exists, it will report a conversion error; if it does not exist, there will be no output.
+Using Character type conversion error; when a specified class exists, a conversion error will be reported; if it does not exist, there will be no output.

 Detecting if it is jdk11